Soft Optimal Stop For 99% Guarantee

 - figure (click here to open a bigger version):

-My favorite would be soft_factor=80% and cutoff threshold around 40/100, which gives a lowest 1% percentile with a score of 0.68.
+My favorite would be soft_factor=80% and cutoff threshold N_EXPLORE around 40/100, which gives a score of 0.68 at the lowest 1% percentile.

 - score at the lowest 1% percentile: around 0.68